-In the performance of its oversight function, the Audit Committee has reviewed and discussed with management and the independent registered public accounting firm the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, issued by the U.S. Public Company Accounting Oversight Board or the PCAOB.
-In addition, the Audit Committee has received from the Company's independent registered public accounting firm the written disclosures and the letter required by PCAOB Ethics and Independence Rule 3526, Communications with Audit Committee concerning independence regarding the Company's independent registered public accounting firm's communications with the Audit Committee concerning independence, has discussed with the Company's independent registered public accounting firm's communications with the Audit Committee concerning accounting firm the rindependence from the Company and its management, and has considered whether the Company's independent registered public accounting firm's provision of non-audit services to the Company is compatible with maintaining the auditors' independence.
+In the performance of its oversight function, the Audit Committee has reviewed and discussed with management and the independent registered public accounting firm the Company's audited financial statements.
+The Audit Committee also has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, issued by the U.S. Public Company Accounting Oversight Board or the PCAOB.
+In addition, the Audit Committee has received from the Company's independent registered public accounting firm the written disclosures and the letter required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence regarding the Company's independent registered public accounting firm's communications with the Audit Committee concerning independence, has discussed with the Company's independent registered public accounting firm their independence from the Company and its management, and has considered whether the Company's independent registered public accounting firm's provision of non-audit services to the Company is compatible with maintaining the auditors' independence.

 The Audit Committee discussed with the Company's internal auditors and independent registered public accounting firm the overall scope and plans for their respective audits.
-The internal auditors are responsible for preparing an annual audit plan and conducting internal auditors under the control of the Company's Chief Internal Auditor, who is accountable to the Audit Committee.
+The internal auditors are responsible for preparing an annual audit plan and conducting internal audits under the control of the Company's Chief Internal Auditor, who is accountable to the Audit Committee.
 The Audit Committee met with the internal auditors and the Company's independent registered public accounting firm, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-In addition, the Audit Committee met with the Chief Financial Officer and other executive officers of the Company to discuss the processes that they have undertaken to evaluate the accuracy and fair presentation of the Company's financial statements and the effectiveness of the Company's of disclosure controls and procedures and internal control over financial reporting.
+In addition, the Audit Committee met with the Chief Financial Officer and other executive officers of the Company to discuss the processes that they have undertaken to evaluate the accuracy and fair presentation of the Company's financial statements and the effectiveness of the Company's systems of disclosure controls and procedures and internal control over financial reporting.